VenkatKaushal/App-Development-Project__Backend/README.md

 #UG-3 Team-4
 # README

-The updated APK is uploaded in Front-End Github Repo as well as in this repo....
+The updated APK is uploaded in Front-End Github Repo as well as in Back-End GitHub repo....
+Name of APK is NutriGuide.apk

 Login Screen: